15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-The example above features the brand’s logo against a green background to help it stand out and separate it from the rest of the content in the document, without dominating the page or using too much whitespace.
-It feels decorative, but not intrusive.
+I like the example above because it features the brand’s logo against a green background to help it stand out and separate it from the rest of the content in the document without dominating the page or using too much whitespace.
+It feels decorative but not intrusive.

 2. Feature one strong color.